Frequently Asked Questions

 It means the car is loosely assembled at the factory just enough to be able to roll the car around for ease of shipping.
 That means the body is on, the suspension is on, the wheels and tires are mounted, and the steering is installed.
 The car is able to be steered, but not braked.
 This makes it much easier for the car to be loaded on a trailer - either yours or a commercial shipping company like Reliable.
 When you get the car to your home garage, you'll want to take the body off, and adjust and set the suspension, as part of a normal build.
 Note that this level of assembly doesn't mean you can forget about the steering, suspension, etc., or just tighten it up and go- it's just installed enough to roll the car around.

 How do I pay for the car?

-Normal terms are 50% of the car’s base price at order time, with the remainder one week before it is ready to ship.
+Normal terms are 50% of the car’s base price at order time, second payment of 25% to be paid on request, and final payment of 25% to be paid in full before shipping or pickup.
 Options must be paid for in full at order time.
 Also, see the financing FAQ above.

 Can I buy a turnkey car, ready to drive?

 RCR builds only component kits for the street, but can deliver turn-key track or race cars that are not licensable for street use.